-The SlingShot L-Band Aviation Antenna Ae-A is an effective and straightforward way to achieve and convert secure and tactical communications, effectively making the entire line of the SlingShot Antennas the ideal cost-effective solution for those needing to convert UHF to Satcom and VHF to Satcom.
+The SlingShot L-Band Aviation Antenna Ae-A is a simple and effective approach to obtain secure and tactical communications, effectively making the SlingShot Antennas line the best cost-efficient solution for those wishing to convert UHF to Satcom and VHF to Satcom.

 Using Inmarsat’s world leading satellite communications network, SlingShot gives the unique capability to access single-hop L-L band relay from an existing global constellation of geostationary satellites.

 Non-combatant Evacuation Operation As a result of internal troubles a Non-combatant Evacuation Operation (NEO) has been planned and is about to be executed using troops from the EU.
 The force has a number of SlingShot systems and an active satellite Inmarsat lease provided by Spectra.
 With SlingShot being trusted with scenarios such as this, it shows how trustworthy these communications really are; even while out at sea!

 Early Entry Force communicates securely with Naval Detachment An early entry force is deployed by air and, using the SlingShot aviation system, continues to carry out mission planning, using their secure UHF tactical handsets.
 Concurrently, a naval detachment has taken an offshore position and is able to join the operational net, and communicate with the early entry force.
 Both teams are using tactical radios and, despite being thousands of miles apart, have secure voice and data capability.